albee/smallsat-sim/README.md

 python -m venv .venv
 ```

-Activate the virutal environment, where `smallsat-sim` is the name of your virtual environment:
+Activate the virtual environment, where `smallsat-sim` is the name of your virtual environment:

 ```bash
 source .venv/bin/activate && source ~/.bashrc